hazcod/Gunther/README.md

 Note: This can install downloaders for you.
 [Use the setupDownloaders.sh script for that.](https://github.com/HazCod/Gunther/blob/master/setup/setupDownloaders.sh).

 # Features
-- Works with the high performance web server nginx
+- Works with the web server apache (no nginx because of broken webdav)
 - Uses the high performant Webdav protocol for sharing; almost every client supports this
 - No running database required; uses SQlite
 - Caches posters and actor images; a little slower, but at least everything is over HTTPS